haplesshero13/haplesshero13.github.io/README.md

 ## Research Interests

-**Transparent, interpretable, trustable AI Systems**
+**AI Systems Responsibility & Safety**

-I believe that understanding how AI systems understand the world and make decisions is essential for building technology we can trust and rely on.
+I believe that understanding and elucidating how AI systems learn and think about the world and make decisions is essential for building technology we can trust and depend on.

-I am currently interested in how adversarial behaviors in LLM pre- and post-training can be understood, detected, and mitigated.
+I am currently working in how adversarial behaviors in LLM pre- and post-training can be understood, detected, and mitigated.

 ## Selected Projects